Linux’s security and performance values have been recognized by the whole world. To quote The Linux Foundation:

 Among it’s many advantages, one of these held in the highest regard is it’s security.

-Why is Linux so secure?
+Linux’s Security or Why is Linux so Secure?

 • Linux distributions have very rich software repositories and package managers which users can use to download programs and packages.
 The software in these repositories generally have gone through some sort of approval process before being allowed to sit in there so it’s a much safer alternative to searching the internet and downloading programs from websites which might or might not be reliable.